Audit of extensions and modules.

 The most important would be to save your organic rankings or prepare for the better ranking of a new website.
-Our recommendation would be to invest time to fix these issues on magento 1 site even before you start project for migration.
+Our recommendation would be to invest time to fix these issues on Magento 1 site even before you start a project for migration.

-We always recommend to keep meta titles / meta descriptions for the magento2 site to be same as on M1 – as well as URLs for categories and products.
+We always recommend keeping meta titles/meta descriptions for the Magento 2 site to be the same as on M1 – as well as URLs for categories and products.

 Magento 2 technical SEO audit

 Our key tasks would be: organize proper redirects, organize proper noindex, follow and noindex, nofollow tags.
-Implement proper re=”’nofollow” tags, organize proper canonical tags, product snippets; protect catalogsearch and customer pages, organize proper sitemap and a lot of other small tweaks that is very critical to be done before launching a new site.
+Implement proper re=”nofollow” tags, organize proper canonical tags, product snippets; protect catalogsearch and customer pages, organize proper sitemap, and a lot of other small tweaks that are very critical to be done before launching a new site.

 Magento 2 go-live

 When everything is ready of course we want to switch the site without any downtime.
-The best scenario that is also cost effective would be to coordinate the DNS with cloudflare.
-Normally we recommend to connect cloudflare to original website in advance.
-It turns out that switching of the DNS there is quite fast so the chance of getting any issues with the cached DNS is minimal.
+The best scenario that is also cost-effective would be to coordinate the DNS with Cloudflare.
+Normally we recommend connecting Cloudflare to the original website in advance.
+It turns out that switching off the DNS there is quite fast so the chance of getting any issues with the cached DNS is minimal.